ameba23/metadb-core/README.md

 ## Config file

 `~/.metadb/config.yml` contains information we don't want to store on the feed for privacy reasons.
 Currently it only contains the absolute paths of the files which are indexed.

-## Issues

-- exiftool started as a child process.
-A native library would be better

 ## TODO